 For me, it was a very special day, because I was about to meet one of my longtime music idols.
 As the cab pulled up to SOFA Sound, I couldn’t help thinking about how cool this moment was.
 I guess you could say, I was a silly fanboy.
 I was finally going to meet the guy who produced the albums that I loved and listened to, over and over again, throughout my teenage years.
 Some of the best music of our generation was engineered and recorded by this man.
 Genesis, Phil Collins, Peter Gabriel, Sting, The Police, Elton John, Paul McCartney, Brian Wilson, Frank Zappa, XTC, Pink Floyd, Bee Gees etc… you name it, this guy did it.
 He produced some of the most iconic albums of our time.
 Four time Grammy Award winner and 13 times nominated.
 That pretty much sums it up.
 I’m not ashamed to say, I had a few butterflies in my stomach.
 Not nervous, just excited.
 I got out of the cab, with umbrella in hand, and dodged a few raindrops on my way to the front door.

 Just for perspective, this meeting had been set up for over a month.
 The correspondence that had taken place prior to this meeting had been going on for several months.
 The anticipation was real.
 Moreover, I was excited about the possibility of him producing a new SIRIS album, particularly our new Chinese album.
 As I walked through the door, I was greeted by his assistant engineer Jay.
 We made our way upstairs to the main studio.
 It wasn’t big.
 In fact I was really surprised at how modest it was.
 I had traveled the world and seen some pretty high end studios.
 In comparison, this studio was small, yet warm and cozy.
 Heck, I was producing our music out of our basement, so it was obviously much better than our paltry little home studio back in Philly.
-But in seeing his space, it somehow made a lot sense to me.
-It seemed fitting that such a successful producer was now working in such a modest recording environment.
+But in seeing his space, it somehow made a lot of sense to me.
+It seemed fitting that such a successful producer was working in such a modest recording environment.
 With that said, the size didn’t fool me.
 There was great equipment in this studio.
 He had a 64 channel SSL board and tons of high end outboard gear that made most larger commercial studios look weak.
 He was running Pro-tools, but still preferred recording on 24 track analog tape which he bounced to digital for mixing.
 It was a great setup, in a small space, that packed a lot of power.
 He called the studio SOFA Sound, which stands for “State Of The F’ing Art”.
 Pretty fitting, if you ask me.
 Being in this space, I thought about my own workflow and how I was utilizing what I had.
 The experience gave me a lot of food for thought.
-Although gear is important, I realized that it’s not about the space, or even the amount of gear you have.
-It’s about how well you know your gear and how well you can get what you need out of your gear, in the space you already occupy.
+Although gear is important, I realized that it’s not about the space you occupy, or even the amount of gear you have.
+It’s about how well you know your gear and how well you can get what you need out of that gear, in the space you have.

 When Hugh Padgham finally arrived, we shook hands.
 He smiled and said “So you’re the guy singing in Chinese”.
 He was fascinated by what we were doing.
 SIRIS was the first and only Western group at that time recording and performing original Chinese songs.
 Hugh was intrigued by the whole situation and very interested in working with us.
 I had so many questions I wanted to ask him.
 I was like a student thirsting for knowledge.
 I asked him about how he recorded Sting’s “Ten Summoners Tales”.
 We broke down specific songs and chatted about different equipment and techniques he used.
 Ten Summoners Tales is one of the best produced albums I have ever listened to and without a doubt one of my favorite albums of all time.
 Probably top 5.
 Hugh won the Grammy Award for best engineered album for Ten Summoners Tales.
 It was well deserved.
 He told me about how noisy it was in Stings home at Lake House, in Wiltshire.
 As I recall him saying, mic bleed-through was a big challenge, since the equipment was set up in the kitchen and dining area of the house, which generated a lot of echo.
 He told me a lot of time was spent on meticulous sound replacement and enhancement.
 A kick here, a snare there.
 I always wondered why that album sounded so perfect.
 Never had I realized, he was doing what I was doing back home, to perfect our recordings.
 Hugh said the album was recorded on daisy chained ADAT’s.
 As he spoke, I absorbed everything like a sponge.
 We talked about how he recorded “Invisible Touch” with Genesis at the Farm Studio in Surrey, as well as Phil Collin’s solo album “No Jacket Required”.
 He explained some of his drum recording and mixing techniques with me, such as the gated reverb, that he helped make famous on “In The Air Tonight”.
 We talked about “The Police” and how they recorded “Synchronicity”.
 We chatted for about two and half, three hours.
 I loved every minute of it.